Dinopony/randstalker/README.md

 - You will need as many jewels as specified in the settings to use the teleporter to go to Kazalt
 - All other conditions from the original game stay as-is (Safety Pass to reach Mercator, Gola's Eye to reach King Nole's Cave, Axe Magic to cut trees, all three Gola pieces to reach King Nole's fight...)
 - The secondary shop of Mercator requiring to do the traders sidequest in the original game is now unlocked by having Buyer Card in your inventory
-- The key is now a unique item and can open several doors without being consumed.
-All key doors are gone, except two :
+- The **Key** is now a unique item and can open several doors without being consumed.
+All key doors are gone, except three of them :
 	* the Mercator castle backdoor (giving access to Greenmaze sector)
 	* Thieves Hideout middle door (cutting the level in half)
-- Some reward-giving NPCs are replaced by chests for technical reasons:
-	* Lumberjack in Greenmaze (Einstein Whistle in OG)
-	* Depressed shopkeeper in Mercator (Buyer's Card in OG)
-- Tibor trees connections can be optionally randomized
+	* King Nole's Labyrinth door near entrance

+### New item features

+- On default settings, you start with two unusual items:
+    - a **Record Book** allowing you to save anywhere and pontentially save time by strategically save-scumming
+    - a **Spell Book** allowing you to warp back to your spawn point
+- You will also be able to find the **Statue of Jypta** which is reintroduced as a real item giving gold passively as you walk.
+Free riches!

 ### Hints